-Use ACS configuration commands to set the debug log level for the ACS management and runtime components, show system settings, reset server certificate and IP address access list, and manage import and export processes.
+Use ACS configuration commands to set the debug log level for the ACS management and runtime components, to show system settings, to reset server certificates and IP address access lists, and to manage import and export processes.

 The ACS configuration mode requires a specific, authorized user role to execute each ACS configuration command.
 These commands are briefly described in Table 1-4.
-For detailed information on roles in ACS 5.4, refer to the User Guide for Cisco Secure Access Control System 5.4.
+For detailed information on the roles in ACS 5.5, see the User Guide for Cisco Secure Access Control System 5.5.

-To access the ACS configuration mode, run the acs-config command in EXEC mode.
+To access the ACS configuration mode, enter the acs-config command in EXEC mode.

-Table 1-4 lists the ACS Configuration commands and provides a short description of each.
+Table 1-4 lists the ACS configuration commands and provides a short description of each.